mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/CV.md

 **Data Visualiziation**
 - ***Python***
   - Matplotlib
-  > Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+  > A plotting library for the Python programming language and its numerical mathematics extension NumPy.
 It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK.
 There is also a procedural "pylab" interface based on a state machine (like OpenGL), designed to closely resemble that of MATLAB, though its use is discouraged.SciPy makes use of Matplotlib.
   - Seaborn
-  > Seaborn is a Python data visualization library based on matplotlib.
+  > A Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 - Maple
 - Mathematica